 We may also in the future sell additional shares of preferred stock, including shares of Series A Preferred Stock, on terms that may differ from those we have previously issued.
 Such shares could rank on parity with or, subject to the voting rights referred to above (with respect to issuances of new series of preferred stock), senior to the Series A Preferred Stock as to distribution rights or rights upon liquidation, winding up or dissolution.
-The subsequent issuance of additional shares of Series A Preferred Stock, or the creation and subsequent issuance of additional classes of preferred stock on parity with the Series A Preferred Stock, could dilute the interests of the holders of Series A Preferred Stock, and could affect our ability to pay distributions on, redeem or pay the liquidation preferred Stock would not only dilute the interests of the holders of Series A Preferred Stock would not only dilute the interests of the holders of Series A Preferred Stock would not only dilute the interests of the holders of Series A Preferred Stock.
-Any issuance of Series A Preferred Stock, but also could affect our ability to pay distributions on, redeem or pay the liquidation preferred Stock, but also could affect our ability to pay distributions on, redeem or pay the liquidation preferred Stock.
+The subsequent issuance of additional shares of Series A Preferred Stock, or the creation and subsequent issuance of additional classes of preferred stock on parity with the Series A Preferred Stock, could dilute the interests of the holders of Series A Preferred Stock, and could affect our ability to pay distributions on, redeem or pay the liquidation preference on the Series A Preferred Stock.
+Any issuance of preferred Stock, but also could affect our ability to pay distributions on, redeem or pay the liquidation preference on the Series A Preferred Stock.